Monitor the Crawling Module

-Reported version: version number reported by the Crawling Module the last time it sent a status update to the Coveo Platform.
+Reported version: version number reported by the Crawling Module the last time it sent a status update to Coveo.
 If it is outdated, you should update it as soon as possible to prevent the Crawling Module from stopping entirely.

 See Sources: required privileges for the additional privileges required to add and edit Crawling Module sources.